PlanktoScope/proposals/design/00292: EEPROM storage.md

 Those informations could be used to feed the metadata stored in the hardware.json file as described in the issue 290 (https://github.com/PlanktoScope/PlanktoScope/issues/290).

+Each metadata field will occupy a specific memory segment on the EEPROM, with a unique starting address assigned to each field.
+Fields will be allocated based on their expected data length, providing adequate space for each.
+Metadata values will be stored by converting each character to its ASCII byte representation, aligning with the EEPROM’s byte-based storage structure.

+The field-by-field storage method allows individual fields to be updated without affecting other data, providing flexibility in managing hardware metadata.
+It also keeps the memory layout extendable, allowing new fields to be added by allocating additional address blocks if needed.
+However, fixed addresses require careful memory management, as fields must be allocated a length that can accommodate any reasonable data expansion.
+The ASCII format, though simple, may lead to some inefficiencies in memory usage if fields grow beyond their allocated space.

+As an alternative, all metadata could be stored as a single JSON string, serialized into a byte sequence and written to the EEPROM in a single block.
+This approach would simplify storage by consolidating data into a unified structure.
+Using a single JSON string could simplify retrieval and storage, as all metadata would be read or written in one operation.
+JSON also allows for a flexible structure.
+This would however lack efficiency for selective updates.
+With JSON serialization, even minor changes to a single field would require rewriting the entire structure, impacting both memory efficiency and operational flexibility.
+Additionally, the size of the JSON string could become a constraint if future metadata expansion exceeds the EEPROM’s capacity.

+To support seamless interaction between the PlanktoScope OS and the EEPROM chip, we propose the addition of MQTT-based API routes.
+These routes will manage the reading, writing, and editing of EEPROM data, facilitating hardware configuration updates and retrieval.

+The MQTT routes are organized as follows:

+* `eeprom/#`: A wildcard route that listens to all EEPROM-related actions.
+This route handles messages for writing, editing, and reading actions based on the specified action in the payload.
+* `eeprom/write_eeprom`: Handles requests to write a complete hardware configuration to the EEPROM.
+This route requires a payload with the relevant metadata fields for storage.
+* `eeprom/edit_eeprom`: Allows for selective editing of EEPROM-stored data.
+Specific fields can be updated based on the provided payload, enabling targeted configuration changes.
+* `eeprom/read_eeprom`: Reads the current EEPROM contents and publishes them as a JSON payload containing the stored hardware metadata.

+These routes enable automated handling of hardware metadata, making it accessible for debugging, configuration updates, and consistent metadata integration across PlanktoScope datasets.

 ## Rationale

 The EEPROM chip currently used for the HAT has a capacity of 32Kbits.
 This provides adequate space for the necessary configuration without redundancy or excessive overhead.